cse130-assignments/05-classes/README.md

 Please *do not* include the `.stack-work` or the `_MACOSX` folder into the submission.

-**Note:** Upon submission, Gradescope will only test your code on the *small public test suite*, so it will show maximum XX/255 points.
-After the deadline, we will regrade your submission on the full private test suite and you will get your full points.

 ## Problem 1: Sets via Binary Search Trees

 For this problem, you will use Haskell's data types to